- Business and Employment»

 A Resolute Promise

 While in the store, a woman shopping nearby called out my name.
 I turned and saw the face of a former classmate.
-We hugged and chatted and then moved outside and talked some more.
+We hugged and chatted and then walked outside and talked some more.
 We were both working now and life was filled with possibilities.
 We continued gabbing and exchanging exciting details about our respective new roles.
-As I went on, she looked at me and said, “Don’t do what they have done.
+As I went on about job details, she looked at me and said, “Don’t do what they have done.
 Don’t look at the length of time someone has been out of work.”
-Those words hit like a jagged stone across the face.
+Those words sliced like a jagged stone across the face.
 For a moment, silence filled the air.
 The stillness was disturbing.
 Thoughts immediately revolved around a five-year stretch of unemployment/underemployment with its resultant financial PTSD symptoms.
 Her words served as a painful reminder that the person I was five years earlier no longer existed.
 I resolutely replied, “I promise I will never look at how long a job seeker has been out of work.”

 Returning to the world of work is easy.
 Removing gremlins-those encroaching thoughts revolving around the recurrence of job loss is not.
 Securing the expertise of an executive coach helped to dispel fear, gain strength, and continue moving forward.
 Knowledge and empowerment are critical to ongoing success following unemployment.